 Focus and Scope

-'Palliative Medicine in Practice'hereinafter referred to as ‘PMP’ or ′The Journal′, is a peer-reviewed, open access scholary journal covering broad spectrum of topics within palliative care and aiming to advance knowledge of this rapidly evolving field.
-The Journal, a quarterly, publishes review articles, original clinical and experimental investigations in the field, case reports, letters and editorial comments.
+'Palliative Medicine in Practice'hereinafter referred to as ′PMP’ or ′The Journal′, is a peer-reviewed, open-access scholary journal covering broad spectrum of topics within palliative care and aiming to advance knowledge of this rapidly evolving field.
+The Journal publishes high-quality research and review articles, letters to the editors, guidelines, editorial comments, brief communications and study protocols, comprising investigations in the field of palliative medicine.
 The idea of Editors is to reflect the multidisciplinary approach that plays a pivotal role in palliative care.
-Thus, The Journal is dedicated to various professionals like doctors, nurses, psychologists, social workes, and oher specialists, members of palliative care team.
-Beginning with first issue of 2018 PMP is published under English title and favours papers submitted in full text English to broaden the range of both authors and readers.
+Thus, The Journal is dedicated to various professionals like doctors, nurses, psychologists, social workers, oher specialists, and members of the palliative care team.
+Beginning with first issue of 2018 PMP is published under English title and favours papers submitted in full-text English to broaden the range of both authors and readers.

 Peer Review Process